Step-by-step guide for creating a free webinar. Updated for 2023.

 Why Serious Bloggers Love Webinars (Even if They Don’t Have Anything to Sell)

-If you blog about any topic that more than a handful of people care about, you’ll be up against fierce competition.
+If you start blogging about any topic that more than a handful of people care about, you’ll be up against fierce competition.

-So if you want to rise above the mass of wannabe bloggers, running webinars is a savvy option.
+So if you want to rise above the mass of wannabe bloggers, running a webinar event is a savvy option.
 Here are the benefits:

 - You become an authority.
 When you appear as a presenter and give value to your readers, you create fans who respect you as an authority.